ory/sdk/clients/client/dotnet/docs/IdentityApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new IdentityApi(config);
-            var perPage = 250L;  // long? | Items per Page  This is the number of items per page. (optional)  (default to 250) var page = 789L;  // long? | Pagination Page  This value is currently an integer, but it is not sequential.
+            var perPage = 250L;  // long? | Deprecated Items per Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This is the number of items per page. (optional)  (default to 250) var page = 789L;  // long? | Deprecated Pagination Page  DEPRECATED: Please use `page_token` instead.
+This parameter will be removed in the future.
+This value is currently an integer, but it is not sequential.
 The value is not the page number, but a reference.
 The next page can be any number and some numbers might return an empty list.
 For example, page 2 might not follow after page 1.
 And even if page 3 and 5 exist, but page 4 might not exist.
 The first page can be retrieved by omitting this parameter.
-Following page pointers will be returned in the `Link` header. (optional)
+Following page pointers will be returned in the `Link` header. (optional) var pageSize = 250L;  // long? | Page Size  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional)  (default to 250) var pageToken = "\"1\"";  // string | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination). (optional)  (default to "1")

             try
             {
                 // Get all Identity Schemas
-                List<ClientIdentitySchemaContainer> result = apiInstance.ListIdentitySchemas(perPage, page);
+                List<ClientIdentitySchemaContainer> result = apiInstance.ListIdentitySchemas(perPage, page, pageSize, pageToken);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)